raykrueger/redis_rpc/README.md

 The main purpose of this is to allow for queueing service requests and allow for downtime of internal services.

+NOTE: This is a work in progress.
+I can change whatever I want.
+Hell, I haven't even written tests yet.

 ## INSTALLATION